A few months ago, I was asked to exhibit my art in a January show titled I Believe.

 When I put these legs on for the very first time and ran, I felt like I was flying.
 I was running so fast - someone had to hold me to stop me.
 Since then, I ran at least 20- 5K’s, 6- 10K’s, and just recently I completed my first half-marathon (13.1m) - it was probably one of the hardest things I’ve ever done but it was totally worth it.

 When I run – I am a completely different person.
-I feel like I am so powerful and strong.
+I feel like I

 When I run, I love the feeling of the wind toward me!
 I love just listening to my music and be in my own world – it’s quite incredible!
 Running made me a strong and a positive person.
 I’ve always been a fighter, a hard worker and I always loved to achieve something and I will do my best to be on top of everything I do.